ibm-cloud-architecture/refarch-ml-ops/Projects/MLOps-CPD-StarterKit-AutoAI-Project/ReadMe.md

-## MLOps Starter Kit for CloudPak for Data using AutoAI: README
+## MLOps Starter Kit for CloudPak for Data using AutoAI

 This document provides the necessary information to get started with ML Operationalization using AutoAI.